AyeCode/invoicing/readme.txt

 == Changelog ==

 = 1.0.17 =
+* Display customer notes on the invoice print page - ADDED

+= 1.0.17 =
 * Show confirmation message when cancelling subscriptions - CHANGED
 * Ability to set the receiver email for admin invoice notifications - ADDED
 * Discount use reports - ADDED